Secure Cooperative Regenerating Codes for Distributed Storage Systems: Secure MBCR codes

-We revisit the above conclusion under security constraints.
-The question is whether the cooperation (i.e., having a system with multiple failures, or deliberately delaying the repairs) results in a loss/gain in secure DSS.
-A calculation similar to above shows that NRBW for the case $t>1$ is strictly greater than that of $t=1$ when $n=d+t$ for $l_1<k$.
+A calculation similar to above shows that $\bar{\gamma}(n=d+t)\geq \bar{\gamma}(n=d+t,t=1)$ with equality if and only if $t=1$ (for $k>\ell_1\geq0$).
+This shows that NRBW for the case $t>1$ is strictly greater than that of $t=1$ when $n=d+t$ for $\ell_1<k$.
 The MBCR points given in Proposition~\ref{thm:MBCRbound} for codes satisfying $0\leq \ell_1 < k < n$, $d\geq k$, and $d=n-t$ are given in Table~\ref{tab:Coop} in Appendix~\ref{app:CoopTable}.
-As evident from the table, we see that cooperation does not bring additional savings for secure DSS at MBCR point when $d+t=n$.
+As evident from the table, we see that cooperation does not bring additional savings for secure DSS at the MBCR point when $d+t=n$.
 This in turn means that one may not delay the repairs to achieve a better performance than that of single failure-repair if $d$ is chosen such that $n=d+t$ for a given $t,n$.
 However, if the downloads within the cooperative group are less costly compared to the downloads from the live nodes, then delaying repairs would be beneficial in reducing the total cost.
 We will revisit this analysis for codes having $n>d+t$ in the next subsection.

-\subsection{General Code Construction for Secure MBCR}
+\subsection{General code construction for secure MBCR}

-The code construction above needs the requirement of $d=n-t$.
+The code construction presented in Section III-B has the requirement of $d=n-t$.
 However, for practical systems, it may not be possible that a failed node connects to all the remaining nodes.
 This brings the necessity of code constructions for $d<n-t$.
 Remarkably, for a fixed $(n,k,d,{\mathcal{M}})$, increasing $t$ can reduce the repair bandwidth in the secrecy scenario we consider here.
 This is reported in~\cite{Shum:Exact11} for DSS without secrecy constraints.
-Hence, for a fixed $d$, delaying the repairs can be advantageous, e.g., when there is a limit on the number of live nodes that can be connected.
+Hence, for a fixed $d$, delaying the repairs can be advantageous, e.g., when there is a limit on the number of live nodes that can be contacted for a node repair.
 In the following, we present a general construction which works for any parameters, in particular for $n>d+t$.

-The construction is based on the code construction proposed in \cite{Wang:Exact12}.
-In \cite{Wang:Exact12}, a bivariate polynomial is constructed using ${\mathcal{M}} = k(2d + t - k)$ message symbols as the coefficients of the polynomial:
+The construction is based on the MBCR code proposed in \cite{Wang:Exact12}.
+In \cite{Wang:Exact12}, a bivariate polynomial is constructed using ${\mathcal{M}} = k(2d + t - k)$ message symbols (over $\F_q$) as the coefficients of the polynomial: